Kxitij5/MechaMachine/README.md

 python MechaMachine.py
 ```
 #### To run the trained version:
-- Train your desired custom [YOLOv5]( add yolov5 colab link)
+- Train your desired custom [YOLOv5 Model].(https://colab.research.google.com/github/ultralytics/yolov5/blob/master/tutorial.ipynb)
-- Download the model
+- Download the model.
-- Load it in the Trained_MechaMachine.py line number 6
+- Load it in the Trained_MechaMachine.py line number 6.
-- Then do the following.
+- Then do the following:
 ```bash
 cd MechaMachine_code/
 python Trained_MechaMachine.py
 ```

 ## Contributing
-Follow these steps to contribute to [MechaMachine](https://github.com/Kxitij5/MechaMachine)
+Follow these steps to contribute to [MechaMachine](https://github.com/Kxitij5/MechaMachine).

 ### Fork the Repository
 Fork the repository on GitHub and clone your fork: